Carl J. Hartmann III | Attorney

 ‘Another View of Copyright of Case Reporters’, Alan D. Sugarman, New York Law Journal, July 28, 1992.

-2. Representation of Employees in Labor, Employment and EEO Actions
+3. Representation of Employees in Labor, Employment and EEO Actions

 Lead trial and appellate counsel.
-The City of Albuquerque alleged that its most senior African-American administrator had sexually harassed several women.
+The City of Albuquerque created a media storm when it alleged that its most senior African-American administrator had sexually harassed several women.
 He was publicly suspended without pay, and then terminated after several of those witnesses described numerous incidents.
 In the feeding frenzy that followed, Jackson was castigated weekly by stories leaked to the local press by City and police officials.
 However, discovery and a lengthy trial revealed a well-planned scheme by those City officials, the police department and various of those alleged 'victims' to fabricate a story -- in an extensive and wide-reaching effort to terminate someone who complained about how he and other minority officials were being treated.
 Later, having lost at the trial and appellate levels, the City would be the subject of additional contempt proceedings before a federal judge, and be forced to reinstate the Plaintiff -- with large monetary awards and attorneys fees.

 Following the trial (which saw the Deputy Chief of Police admit to three covert operations intended to smear Jackson) a unanimous jury found for him.
-However, the trial court, while awarding all of the monetary relief available, declined to reinstate the Black manager because he felt the workplace would simply be too hostile toward that manager.
+However, the trial court, while awarding all of the monetary relief available, declined to reinstate the black manager because he felt the workplace would simply be too hostile toward that manager.
 City of Albuquerque I, 715 F.Supp.
 1048 (D.N.M.
 1987)

 Plaintiff has requested to be reinstated to his prior position or to an equivalent position or in the alternative to receive front pay until such time as he can be reinstated.
 Defendants counter plaintiff's motion with an offer of front pay of six months.
 Reinstatement is an element of the remedy for violation of a plaintiff's civil rights.
 EEOC v.
 Prudential, supra at 1166; Banks v.
 Burkich, 788 F.2d 1161, 1164 (6th Cir.
 1986); Abbott v.
 Thetford, 529 F.2d 695, 701 (5th Cir.
 1976).
 While reinstatement is the preferred remedy, it is not an absolute right.
 Banks, supra at 1164.
 Reinstatement may not be appropriate, however, when the employer has exhibited such extreme hostility that, as a practical matter, a productive and amicable working relationship would be impossible.
 EEOC v.
 Prudential, supra at 1172.